Evaluation of a worker

 This man has a fruit shop.
 With the crutches you see at the back, he is able to move from his home to the street where he can do his work.
 He is proud of being able to make a living for himself; and with good reason. © G.Van Den Bergh

 A systematic approach to the rehabilitation process is needed.
-When a person comes to a rehabilitation center, for instance, an evaluation of the worker is needed, to make a plan.
-This evaluation can be described by these six steps:
+When a person comes to a rehabilitation center, for instance, the first step is to undertake an evaluation of the worker so that a plan can be made.
+This evaluation process can be described by these six steps:

 1. What is the medical diagnosis of the patient?

 2. What types of impairment is related to the medical diagnosis and what is the extent of the impairment?

 A good, detailed description of the impairment is needed, based on an interview with the patient and an examination of their clinical function level.
 The evaluation must be individualized to the specific person and to the specific, relevant work tasks.
 It is complicated to make such evaluations, and requires multi-dimensional knowledge.
 There are a number of different systems to measure impairment.
 Some are developed by the benefit systems themselves since economic benefits may follow certain reductions in function.
 Others are quite complicated and many are used for research.
 There are forms for self-reports, questionnaires for pain affecting function, questionnaires for depression and psychiatric ratings, well- being forms, personality tests and measures for behavior, just to name a few.
 In developing countries, a focused interview by a skilled person might be the best method.
 Also, there are a number of measures for the examination of the worker, different functional measures and tests.
 Again, simple clinical examinations and evaluations are probably the most useful approach, in combination with descriptions given by the patient.